Flickr-Foundation/flickypedia/docs/adrs/02-wikimedia-authentication.md

     If you could compromise that database, you get all the tokens.
     Eek!

-    And because we're going to run Flickypedia on a single machine, this doesn't seem too unfeasible – the token database and Flickypedia app will run on that machine, which means the encryption key has to live there as well.
+    And because we're going to run Flickypedia on a single machine, this feels like a plausible risk – the token database and Flickypedia app will run on that machine, which means the encryption key has to live there as well.

     It wouldn't be hard for me as the sysadmin to get into that database, and that makes me uncomfortable – even if I know I'm nice and I wouldn't do anything evil, it would be better if I *couldn't*.